- This event has passed.

 WNCHA Hidden History Hikes and Tours: Mars Hill Anderson Rosenwald School Tour

-Join the Western North Carolina Historical Association (WNCHA) Saturday, February 5 at 11AM for our first in-person event of the year.
+Join the Western North Carolina Historical Association (WNCHA) Saturday, August 6 at 11AM.
 This event is free and open to the public.

 Influenced by the work of Booker T. Washington, in the 1900s, the Julius Rosenwald Fund helped create schools across the American South for African American students.
 Between 1929-1930, this funding helped construct one such school in Mars Hill, in Madison County, where dozens of Black students attended classes in a two-room building until integration in 1964.
 In 2009, a group of community and alumni members came together in hopes of restoring this historic schoolhouse, and have worked tirelessly to open it to the public once again.
 Today, it is the only Rosenwald school building still standing in WNC.
 Join us as we tour the school and learn more about those who attended and saved this building.
 Our hosts will include the chair of the planning committee, as well as various school alumni.
 We will also visit the nearby marker for Joseph Anderson, an enslaved man (and namesake of the Rosenwald school) who was used by a trustee of Mars Hill College as collateral on a loan for the college in 1859.
 Learn more here.